Understanding HPV: A Detailed & Comprehensive Guide

 There are several proactive measures you can take to protect yourself against HPV infection.
 Let's take a look at them:

-1. Get vaccinated: The HPV vaccine is the safest, most effective way to protect against diseases caused by HPV, including HPV-related cancers.
-However, it must be taken at the recommended age for it to be effective.
-Vaccination before first exposure to the virus provides the highest possible protection of more than 90%.
+1. Get vaccinated: The HPV vaccine is one of the preventive methods used to protect against diseases caused by HPV, including HPV-related cancers.
+It is recommended in adolescence since vaccination before first exposure to the virus provides the high protection of more than 90%.

 2. Get regular screenings: Routine screening for women aged 21–65 years old can help catch cervical abnormalities and reduce the risk of cancer.